ankitgaurav567/instagram-analysis/README.md

 ## 🚀 How to Use This Repository
 1. Import the dataset into MySQL
 2. Execute the SQL queries step-by-step
 3. Review outputs to understand business insights
+4. Use bi file to use slicer and look at different aspect of data.

 ---

 ## 🔮 Future Enhancements
-- Add dashboards using **Power BI / Tableau**
 - Perform cohort and retention analysis
 - Optimize queries for large-scale datasets
 - Extend analysis with Python for automation

 ---

-⭐ *This project reflects practical SQL usage aligned with real business scenarios.*
+⭐ *This project reflects practical SQL  and Power BI usage aligned with real business scenarios.*